-- leading pedestrian walk,
+- Leading pedestrian walk.

-- lagging pedestrian walk, and
+- Lagging pedestrian walk.

-- exclusive pedestrian phase.
+- Exclusive pedestrian phase.

 The leading pedestrian walk (or leading pedestrian interval) is applicable to intersections where there are significant pedestrian-vehicle conflicts (7).
 The lagging pedestrian walk is applicable to intersections where there is: (1) a high right-turn volume, and (2) either an exclusive right-turn lane (or lanes) exists or the two intersecting roads have one-way traffic (7).

-The exclusive pedestrian phase is applicable to intersections that have a high pedestrian volume and experience significant pedestrian-vehicle conflict (e.g., the central business district of larger cities).
-If it is used, steps should be taken to minimize its adverse impact to vehicular capacity and signal coordination.
+An exclusive pedestrian phase is applicable at intersections that have a high pedestrian volume and experience significant pedestrian-vehicle conflict (e.g., the central business district of larger cities).
+Consider the use of an exclusive pedestrian phase if one or more of the following conditions are satisfied (δ):